-9 Implementation
+Implementation

-The following guidelines help implementing an adaptive system using the Adaptability Aspects pattern.
+The following guidelines help implementing an adaptive system using the AdapPE pattern.

-- 1. Develop the base application.
+- 1. Develop the core application.
 The application is developed with its main functionalities, preferably organized in a way to help its evolution.
 If the application has already been developed, it is occasionally suggested to do some refactoring in order to provide internal modularity to this module. - 2.
 Develop the context management module.
 This module must present ways of detecting which elements from the context should change, which elements should be informed when these changes occur, and which actions should take place at those moments.
 We propose the implementation of this module using the Observer pattern, and specially its implementation using aspects, proposed in another work [6], and adapted to the observation of the context, which increases the flexibility of this module in relation to new environment elements to be observed.
 This is illustrated by Figure 4.
 Although this figure illustrates the Context Manager module, the SpecificAdaptabilityAspect is part of the Adaptability Aspects part and is shown here just to illustrate the interaction between these pattern elements.
 The SpecificAdaptabilityAspect and SpecificAdaptationProtocol aspects and the SpecificContextElementVerifier class of this figure are used to represent the elements used to manage a specific context change.
 For example, if we want a different application behavior, such as the changing of languages used for translation in a dictionary, when the device localization changes, we would replace these classes by the following ones respectively: DictionaryCustomization, LanguageAdaptationProtocol and LocalizationVerifier.
-Figure 7, in the next section, better illustrates this example and the inter-relationship among the pattern elements in this situation.
+Figure 7, in the next section, better illustrates this example and the inter-relationship among the pattern elements in this situation. - 3.
+Develop the adaptation data provider module.
+Dynamic adaptation is generally desirable.
+It is not good practice to fix the adaptations in code.
+One option is to have these changes in metadata as XML files which can be obtained locally or remotely (the Bridge [4] pattern is indicated for providing this flexibility).
+Such an idea is adopted by the Adaptive Object-Model architecture [14].
+The use of AOM is not mandatory for the development of this module, but presents the advantage that, once implemented, one of its parts can be reused by many systems; only the interpreter of this AOM remains to be implemented according to the wanted changes, which is a task that can be performed by auxiliary classes.
+An AOM partial implementation that can be reused by many kinds of adaptive applications is shown in Figure 5.
+The application elements can be represented as EntityType elements, which present Entities with their Properties.
+The interpreter of the AOM will translate these kinds of elements into application properties or algorithms.
+The auxiliary classes used by the adaptability aspects will have access to the adaptation data provider module by the AppAOMManager class, using its getEntityType method.